 This is a very difficult question to answer.

-Obviously it's illegal to steal another person's property, and a pet is property.
-However, not all pets are stolen from their yards.
-In many cases, the animal victims of pet flipping have become lost and while their owners look for them far and wide, they have been taken in by a flipper and have been "turned" for a quick buck, often using a website such as Craigslist.
+Obviously, it's illegal to steal another person's property, and a pet is recognized as property.
+However, not all flipped pets are stolen from their yards.
+In many cases, the animal victims of pet flipping were lost, and while their owners were looking for them far and wide, they were taken in by a flipper and "turned" for a quick buck, often on a website such as Craigslist.

 In some states, it's illegal to sell a dog you found until you've done an adequate search for the owner (checking for a microchip or putting up "found dog" posters) and waited a specified amount of time for the dog to be claimed.
-After a certain point, the dog belongs to you and you can sell it.
+But after a certain point, the dog belongs to you, and you can sell it.

 This Poll is 100% Anonymous, so Answer Truthfully, Please

 First of all, remember that your pet may still be out there.
-A missing pet doesn't necessarily mean that your pet has been flipped or that it has been stolen.
+A missing pet doesn't necessarily mean that it has been flipped or stolen.
 Keep this in mind if you suspect that your pet has been flipped.

+- Put up posters.
 If this doesn't turn your pet up, your next step should be to put posters up in the area where your pet went missing.
 Remember that the pet could easily be five to ten miles from your home within the first few hours of being gone.
-Place posters in at least a five mile radius, but consider going further than that.
+Place posters in at least a five-mile radius, but consider going further than that.
 Particularly if your pet has been taken by a flipper, the animal could be further from your home.
 What you're looking for is exposure, so that potential buyers will see the pet and recognize that it is being flipped.

+- Search the internet.
 Once you've gotten your posters and fliers posted, hit the Internet.
 You want to put an ad on Craigslist which states that your pet is missing, and you should also check out local lost pet alert systems that are designed to help alert other pet owners in your area that there's a missing pet so that they can help you to find your pet.
-Notify the local Animal Care and Control that you have a missing animal as well, and let them know the description of your lost pet -- you never know where they will show up!
+Notify the local Animal Care and Control that you have a missing animal as well, and let them know the description of your lost pet—you never know where they will show up!